 "How To Choose New Flooring Like A Pro"

-There are literally thousands of different types and styles of carpet to choose from, and it's overwhelming to all of us.
+There are literally thousands of different types and styles of carpet to choose from, and it's quite overwhelming to all of us.
 Just because a carpet looks great and feels nice to your hand or underfoot doesn't mean it is good quality or it is durable!
-More about Carpet Specifications

 Every homeowner has different needs, goals and expectations.
-You want your carpet to last a long time, look good for decades, resist stains, be in your price range and clean easily.
+We all want our carpet to be soft and durable, last a long time, resist stains and clean easily... and still be within our price range!
 That's hard to find these days without some serious help.